Joy-less/Unity-Keybinds/README.md

+### Note: it is recommended to use the new Unity [input system](https://learn.unity.com/project/using-the-input-system-in-unity) instead.

 # Unity Keybinds

 Easily assign multiple keys to an action and manage your keybinds all in one script in Unity.

 This script is free to use commercially.